red5pro/streaming-html5/src/page/test/conferenceComposite/README.md

 To start a Participant, visit the [Conference Participant](../conferenceParticipant) example.

+> Please start at least one particpant before starting the composite example.

 ---

 This is an example of subscribing to a group conference using an `RTCConferenceParticipant` from the Red5 Pro HTML SDK.